jonathancarpena/meal-prep/README.md

 ### Reflection
 - Working on this project not only allowed me to exercise my backend skills, but I was also able to work with time constraints.
 Knowing that there was a deadline, helped with figuring out a task list.
-- If I were to make this project better, I would experiment with using MongoDB and GridFS to potentially replace Firebase, incorporate animation throughout the application, and more personality to the design itself.
+- If I were to make this project better, I would implement a dark mode theme, experiment with using MongoDB and GridFS to potentially replace Firebase, incorporate animation throughout the application, and more personality to the design itself.